BenGregory23/SKOP-API-documentation/gettingStarted.md

-> Future updates will add an npm package that will allow you to use the Skop API directly from your project.
+> **Note** : Future updates will add an npm package that will allow you to use the Skop API directly from your project.